 - Films being made which expand upon pre-existing film franchises via prequels, sequels, remakes and spinoffs (Star Wars, Transformers, TMNT, Star Trek, Harry Potter).

 Secondly, we live in an era of ideological extremism directly linked to identity (identity politics).
-There are two extremes on the left and right of the conversation who today have open social platforms to voice their opinion where those who shout loudest, and form groups the quickest, are often listened to.
+There are two extremes on the left and right of the conversation who today have open social platforms to voice their opinion where those who shout loudest, and form groups the quickest, creating a perception that these opinions reflect the current social discourse.
 Stifling debate and creativity.

 Let us expand on this.